JuttaR/Capstone/README.md

 be between -1 (most extreme negative) and +1 (most extreme positive).

-After receiving initial reviewer feedback, the next step in this project was to manually score retrieved comments (6.2k deduplicated entries) and using the resulting data for training a custom algorithm for the automotive industry.
+After receiving initial reviewer feedback, the next step in this project was to manually score retrieved comments (6.2k deduplicated / unique entries) and using the resulting data for training a custom algorithm for the automotive industry.
-Checking the classifications by VADER against the manual labels showed that VADER was only able to classify 65.3% correctly.
+Checking the classifications by VADER against the manual labels showed that VADER was only able to classify 68% correctly.

-After an exploratory data analysis (see EDA.ipynb), some issues of the data appeared.
+After an exploratory data analysis (see EDA-F1.ipynb), some issues of the data appeared.
 Besides being limited in size, the dataset also is very imbalanced, with 73% positive comments, 19% neutral and only 8% negative.
 The manually scored comments were then pre-processed for Machine Learning.

-Comments were pre-processed by translating all comments into English, replacing irrelevant urls, normalizing, tokenizing and removing stopwords and lemmatization.
+The data was pre-processed through the following steps:
+- translating all comments into English (using deep_translator)
+- replacing irrelevant urls by regex matching
+- normalizing (`re.sub(r"[.,;:?!()&#’]", "", text.lower())`)
+- tokenizing (`TweetTokenizer().tokenize(text)`)
+- removing stopwords (`[w for w in words if w not in stopwords.words("english")]`)
+- and finally lemmatization (`[WordNetLemmatizer().lemmatize(w).strip() for w in words]`).

-The cleaned tokens were then used to train a classifier using a machine learning pipeline involving a CountVectorizer, a TfidfTransformer and initially a weighted DecisionTreeClassifier to better balance the classes.
+The cleaned tokens were then used to train a classifier using a machine learning pipeline involving a CountVectorizer, a TfidfTransformer and initially a DecisionTreeClassifier.
-The results were refined using GridSearch for optimizing the hyperparameters and validated using cross-validation.
+The performance was tuned using GridSearch for optimizing the hyperparameters and validated using cross-validation.
+The following parameters were tuned and respective values were searched over:
+- max_depth: [500, 750, 1000] # max depth of the tree
+- min_samples_split: [10, 100, 250] # min number of data points in node before the node is split

-This process helped to get the overall (mean) accuracy to 72.4%.
+The best combination was max_depth of 750 and min_samples_split of 100.
+This process helped to get the overall weighted F1-score to 80.8%.

-As a refinement, a weighted RandomForestClassifier was implemented and here, GridSearch helped to get the overall (mean) accuracy to 72.9%.
+As a refinement, a RandomForestClassifier was implemented and here, GridSearch helped to get the weighted F1-score to 81.7%.
+The following parameters were tuned for the RandomForestClassifier:
+- n_estimators: [10, 15, 20],  # number of trees in the forest
+- max_depth: [250, 500, 750],  # max depth of the tree
+- min_samples_split: [2, 5],  # min number of data points in node before the node is split

+The best combination was n_estimators of 15, max_depth of 500 and min_samples_split of 2.

+The training process and classification reports incl. f1 score is documented in the following files:
+- train_classifier_decision_tree_results.txt
+- train_classifier_random_forest_results.txt

-The model however is still very highly biased towards the predominant 'positive' class.
+The model however is still biased towards the predominant 'positive' class.
 Hence with more time on hand, acquiring more training data by additional manual rating is required to provide better learning possibilities for the model.